Vociferous121/Ogasai/README.md

                                           Ogasai Updated Logitech Scripts

+## Core files have been changed!
+For these to work properly you must download the entire script and core folder.
+You can make a backup of your old ones!

-## Any bugs reports are greatly appreciated and will help with the process!
+ Any bugs reports are greatly appreciated and will help with the process!

 #-- completed and picking out small bugs